patchlevel/event-sourcing/docs/normalizer.md

 ### DateTime

-The `DateTime` Normalizer works exactly like the DateTimeNormalizer.
+The `DateTimeNormalizer` works exactly like the `DateTimeImmutableNormalizer`.
 Only for DateTime objects.

 ```php
 use Patchlevel\Hydrator\Normalizer\DateTimeNormalizer;